Looking for the best Canadian dividend stocks to buy and hold for your portfolio in 2021?

 I have been using Questrade for all my stock and ETF trading for the past eight years.
 The platform is easy to use, and the support has been outstanding so far.
 You can buy or sell stocks for as low as $4.95.

 You can open an account as a Canadian or an American.
 They have low-fee stock trading, and $0 ETF trades also.
-Check out Questrade’s website here.
+Get $50 in free trades when you open a Questrade account.

 I chose these stocks because they span multiple industries in Canada, and are known for their track record and reliability.